-For many, using 5S is a natural method introducing lean.
+For many, using 5S is a natural method of introducing lean.
 The threshold is low, and the results comes instantly.
 However, it is very common that organizations want to build a lean culture before introducing tools and methodologies, and this is actually where many fails.

 Failure can be defined in many ways.
 Perhaps the goal and vision for the culture was set wrong.
 Perhaps the organization culture was already prepared to introduce lean?